criteo/berilia/README.md

 * Supported on Mac using Docker for Mac (newer) or Docker Toolbox (docker-machine).

 ##### Configuration
-Files: Samples provided in [./conf/source.conf] (./conf/target.conf]
+Files: Samples provided in [./conf/app.conf] (./conf/app.conf]
 * In general, source is for data source (copy data to dev cluster)
 * In general, target is for dev cluster (here, put settings for AWS account, docker, etc)
-* dev-cluster will look in local directory for file named "source.conf" and "target.conf"
+* dev-cluster will look in local directory for file named "app.conf" and "app.conf"
-* To run with other configuration for source, run --source=./path/to/conf/file.
-* To run with other configuration for target, run --target=./path/to/conf/file.
+* To run with other configuration, run --config=./path/to/conf/file.

 ##### Notes
 * Local clusters run in background and use the resources of the local machine